Engin-Boot/pong-stage-anjalimnnit/Stage0/Paddles.md

 ## Feature

-This module take cares of how the paddles move in response to the moving ball.
+This module take cares of how the paddles move in response to the ball.

 ## Acceptance Criteria